Partners

 Theodore Roosevelt Sanctuary and Audubon Center

-The Theodore Roosevelt Sanctuary and Audubon Center is a home for discovery and exploration of our environment.
-It was the country’s first National Audubon Society songbird sanctuary and is visible from Theodore Roosevelt’s gravesite.
-The 14 acres boast extensive gardens of native plants, several small ponds, a mile of hiking trails, and a famous Bessie Potter Vonnoh fountain sculpture.
-The sanctuary helps connect people with nature while promoting a sense of environmental stewardship through natural science and educational programs.
+The sanctuary’s 14 acres boast extensive native plant gardens, several small ponds, a mile of hiking trails, and a famous Bessie Potter Vonnoh fountain sculpture.
+Its mission is to help connect people with nature while promoting a sense of environmental stewardship through natural science and educational programs.

 Learn More